Richard Jones Spent 17 Years In Prison Because He Looked Remarkably Like An Actual Criminal

 — Exoneration Registry (@exonerationlist) June 21, 2017

 On the day of the crime, Richard’s alibi placed him at his girlfriend’s house in Kansas City.
-Tia Kidd and her sister Lisa both testified on Jones’ behalf, but to no avail.
+Tia Kidd and her sister Lisa both testified on Jones’ behalf but to no avail.
 Jones was convicted and sentenced to 19 years jail, which included time for four prior unrelated offenses.
 However, after being presented with new evidence by The Innocent Project, Cowles signed an affidavit.
-This evidence highlighted the misidentification of Jones, and included Amos’s involvement.
+This evidence highlighted the misidentification of Jones and included Amos’s involvement.

 Cowles gave a statement to ABC News about the unfortunate circumstances that led to the incarceration of the wrong man.